-All requested services must meet the definition of medical necessity and be age-appropriate.
+All requested services must meet the definition of medical necessity or the criteria set out in the Florida Medicaid Home Health Services Coverage and Limitations Handbook and be age-appropriate.
 This is especially important in the pediatric population because of changes in growth and development.
-Requests for PDN services must consider the role any parents or legal guardians play in the care of a recipient.
 Home health agencies must provide documentation that accurately reflects a recipient's specific diagnoses, system and organ function, home environment and necessary skilled nursing interventions.
 This documentation should include assessments from both the home health agency and the treating/attending physician.
-First level reviewers focus on how the requested services meet the needs of the recipient while conforming to the policies outlined in the Home Health Coverage and Limitations Handbook.
+First level reviewers focus on how the requested services meet the needs of the recipient while conforming to the policies outlined in the Florida Medicaid Home Health Services Coverage and Limitations Handbook.
 First level reviewers will consider information that includes, but is not limited to the following: